Alequin/bad-links-in-markdown/README.md

 - html tag image links
 - Confirm absolute image links on linux are invalid
 - web links (to be considered)
+- identify invalid url links (analytics.google.com does not work in a markdown link but is a valid url)
+- Add an option to ignore missing extensions
+- make a helper script to display all valid headers in a markdown file
+- make images without alt tag show up, broken images only show up a broken when given an alt tag
 ### Syntax notes

 https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#links